 What Are the Pros of Going Solar?

 The advantages of going solar are tremendous.
 Homeowners are often looking for ways to save money on their energy bills.
 By going solar, they can reduce the amount of money spent on assorted energy bills each month.
 Investment and state tax credits and cash rebates are also available.
-These are a few of the pros that are associated with the use of a solar power system:
+These are a few of the pros that are associated with the use of a solar power system and the best solar panels available:

 Low Monthly Bills